paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/reliability_assessment_phased_missions.md

 (syst_4_4_2)=
 ## Mission phase dependent failure rates

 During the different phases of the space mission different load levels might be applied on the components.
 Vibration and acceleration loads are reaching the peak during launch phase, and in-orbit acceleration loads are significantly lower but radiation is high.
 This can be considered by phase specific failure rates for the system elements.
-For constant failure rates, the reliability function of a component in phase  can be expressed as shown in Eq. {eq}`Equation 7.30`.
+For constant failure rates, the reliability function of a component in phase  can be expressed as shown in Eq. {eq}`Equation_7_30`.

 (syst_equation4_30)=
 ````{admonition} Equation